calyau/maxima/share/contrib/sarag/readme.txt

 -drawTopology(tpg) (*)
 INPUT : the topology of the curve (as in the second element of the output of archimedian topology)
-OUTPUT : none
+OUTPUT : number of critical points
-EFFECT: it uses gnuplot to draw the topological graph corresponding to description in tpg
+EFFECT: it uses gnuplot (3.7.x, 4.0.x or above) to draw the topological graph corresponding to description in tpg